apache/spark/docs/apache-airflow/installation.rst

 PyPI for those packages).
 However you can freely upgrade and install provider packages independently from the main Airflow installation.

-.. note:: Automated installation of Provider packages does not work in Airflow 2.0.0b1 - for this version
-          you have to install provider packages manually.
-As of Airflow 2.0.0b2 the corresponding provider packages are installed together with the extras.

-Read more about it in the :ref:`Provider Packages <installation:provider_packages>` section.

 Requirements
 ''''''''''''